Find articles and news about leaders, inventors, athletes, writers, scientists, and other famous people from today and yesterday.

 Comprehensive collection of 450,000+ biographical profiles.

-Explore LearningExpress Library's Career Center, where you can prepare for occupational entrance exams, explore career opportunities, and expand upon workplace skills.
+Explore LearningExpress Library's Career Prep Center, where you can prepare for occupational entrance exams, explore career opportunities, and expand upon workplace skills.

 Provides information on the history, people, government, economy, geography, communications, transportation, military, and transnational issues for 267 world entities.